 Soon after commencing the operational service, Tu-134 gained an opinion of reliable and efficient airliner.
 It was also capable of operating from unpaved runways and, in its early variants, equipped with the drag parachute.
 However, it was also one of the most louder passenger jets (if even not the loudest) which caused its relatively quick withdrawal from the international routes.
 There were approximately 850 aircraft of this type built and, according to the Aviation Safety Network web site, 75 of Tu-134s were lost because of accidents, hijacking and war operations.

-As already mentioned, the Tupolev Tu-154, shortly after its introduction on 7th February 1972, became a true legend of Soviet, and later Russian, civil aviation.
-Some sources indicate that Tu-154s carried half of all passengers of Aeroflot and its subsidiaries between 1972 and 1990.
-Capable to operate from gravel runways, in extreme Arctic conditions and not requiring sophisticated airfield facilities, the Tupolev´s medium-range passenger jets were usually able to fly in the areas where other airliners could not.
-This aircraft also became one of the most popular official aeroplanes in the Eastern bloc, used for head-of-state and VIP transportation.
+Some sources indicate that between 1972 and 1990, the Tu-154 airliners carried half of all passengers of Aeroflot and its subsidiaries.
+Capable of operating from gravel runways, in extreme Arctic conditions and not requiring sophisticated airfield facilities, the Tupolev´s medium-range passenger jets were usually able to fly in the areas where other airliners could not.
+Moreover, the Tu-154 became also one of the most popular official aeroplanes of the Eastern bloc, used for head-of-state and VIP transportation.

-Nicknamed паровоз (steam locomotive), полтинник (a 50-copecks coin) or ´Aurora´ (because of its three engines), Tu-154 was also an extremely sturdy aircraft, designed for 45,000 hours of service life and with the possibility to upgrade it up to 80,000 hours.
-It was also, despite all rumours, one of the safest airliners in the world – considering the number of aircraft made (more than 1,000), the number of flying hours and extreme operational conditions.
+Taking into consideration the number of aircraft made (more than 1,000), the number of flying hours and extreme operational conditions, the Tu-154 was also, despite all rumours, one of the safest airliners in the world.
 There were only 110 serious accidents registered for this type and many of them were not caused by technical failures but were a result of terrorist actions, hijacking, runway conditions and human mistakes.

 With less than 300 aircraft built, Il-62 was not so popular as two other airliners.
 Nevertheless, more than 80 aeroplanes of that type were exported and operated by several airlines all over the world, and a few more were used by air forces and government agencies.